Query Playground and Query Converter

 </query>

-Example with namespace definition
+An example with a namespace definition

 <query xmlns:q="http://prism.evolveum.com/xml/ns/public/query-3">